Click to listen to this article here:

 I do take Advil on the first day of my period, but I don’t vomit anymore.
 My endometriosis pain is very manageable.
 Yes, there was a transition period where I had a little more acne, for example, but that wasn’t enough to make me run back to the pill.

 Note: Endometriosis is now gaining recognition as an inflammatory disease.
 That means that factors that ramp up inflammation in the body (ex: certain foods like gluten, dairy, and sugar; poor gut health; environmental toxins; and more) can make endometriosis worse.
 When I consider my family health history, especially my maternal line, I see several autoimmune / inflammatory diseases present: rheumatoid arthritis, psoriasis, gout, and endo to name a few.
-People may think paleo is a fad, but for me it’s meant a significant reduction in the amount of inflammatory foods I consume.

 Please learn more before you just stop cold turkey.